The Hyperbolic Ax-Lindemann-Weierstrass conjecture: Introduction.

-(ii) Choose a semi-algebraic fundamental set $\cF$ for the action of $\Gamma$ as in the theorem~\ref{fset} above.
+(ii) Choose a semi-algebraic fundamental set $\cF$ for the action of $\Gamma$ as in the Theorem~\ref{fset} above.
 The choice of a reasonable representation $\rho: \G \lto \GL(E)$ (cf. section~\ref{not}) allows us to define a {\em height function} $H: \Ga \lo \RR$ (cf. definition~\ref{height}).
-In section~\ref{growth} we show the following result:
+In section~\ref{growth} we show the following result, which is the most original part of the proof (it mixes the geometry of toroidal compactifications and various arguments from hyperbolic geometry, like theorem~\ref{lowerbound} of Hwang-To):

-\begin{teo} Let $Y$ be a positive dimensional irreducible algebraic subvariety of $X$.
-Define Then there exists a positive constant $c_1$ such that for all $T$ large enough:
+\begin{theor} Let $Y$ be a positive dimensional irreducible algebraic subvariety of $X$.
+Define Then there exists a positive constant $c_1$ such that for all positive real number $T$ large enough: